BafanaMadume/POWERBI/README.md

 * Support all DAX and Power Query (M) functionality.
 * Support calculated tables.
 * Deliver the best query performance.
 That’s because the data cached in the model is optimized for analytic queries (filter, group, and summarize) and the model is stored entirely in memory.

+## DETERMINE WHEN TO DEVELOP A COMPOSITE MODEL

+* Composite model comprises more than one source group.
+* There's always the import source group and a DirectQuery source group

+## COMPOSITE MODEL BENEFITS
+* Composite model provide you with design flexibility
+* Can integrate data using different storage modes ,striking the right balance imported data and pass-through data
+* Composite models can also boost the performance of a DirectQuery model by providing Power BI with opportunity to satisfy some analytic queries from imported data.
+* Querying cached data almost always performs better than pass-through queries.

+## COMPOSITE MODEL LIMITATIONS

+1. Import (or dual, as described later) storage mode tables still require periodic refresh.
+Imported data can become out of sync with DirectQuery sourced data, so it’s important to refresh it periodically.
+2. When an analytic query must combine imported and DirectQuery data, Power BI must consolidate source group query results, which can impact performance.
+3. When chaining models (DirectQuery to Power BI datasets), modifications made to upstream models can break downstream models.
+4. Relationships between tables from different source groups are known as limited relationships.
+A model relationship is limited when the Power BI can’t determine a “one” side of a relationship.

+## BOOST DIRECTQUERY MODEL PERFORMANCE WITH IMPORT DATA

+### IMPORT AGGREGATION TABLES
+* You can add import storage mode user-defined aggregation tables or enable automatic aggregations
+* Power BI directs higher-grain fact queries to a cached aggregation
+* To boost query performance further, ensure that related dimension tables are set to use dual storage mode

+### DUAL STORAGE MODE
+* dual storage mode table is set to use both import and DirectQuery storage modes
+* At query time, Power BI determines the most efficient mode to use.
+Whenever possible
+* Power BI attempts to satisfy analytic queries by using cached data.
+* Dual storage mode tables work well with import aggregation tables.
+They allow Power BI to satisfy higher-grain queries entirely from cached data.
+* Slicer visuals and filter card lists, which are often based on dimension table columns, render more quickly because they’re queried from cached data

+## DELIVER REL TIME DATA FROM AN IMPORT MODEL
+* When Power BI queries a hybrid table, the query uses the cache for older data, and passes through to the data source to retrieve current data.

+## CHOOSE A MODEL FRAMEWORK
+*  It especially applies to enterprise solutions, where data volumes are large, query throughput is high
+* importantly, choose the import model framework whenever possible.
+This framework offers you the most options, design flexibility, and delivers fast performance.
+* Choose the DirectQuery model framework when your data source stores large volumes of data and/or your report needs to deliver near real-time data.

+**Choose the composite model framework to:**
+* Boost the query performance of a DirectQuery model.
+* Deliver near real-time query results from an import model.
+* Extend a Power BI dataset (or AAS model) with additional data.

+* boost the query performance of a DirectQuery model by using aggregation tables, which can use import or DirectQuery storage mode

+1. Geoffrey is a data modeler at Adventure Works who developed a DirectQuery model that connects to the data warehouse.
+To improve the query performance of higher-grain sales queries, Geoffrey added an import aggregation table.
+What else should Geoffrey do to improve query performance of the higher-grain queries?
+= **Setting the related dimension tables to dual storage mode will allow Power BI to satisfy higher-grain queries entirely from cache.**

+2. Breana is a data modeler at Adventure Works who developed a manufacturing model, which is an import model.
+Breana needs to ensure that manufacturing reports deliver real-time results.
+Which type of table should Breana create?
+= A hybrid table includes a DirectQuery partition for the current period to deliver near-real time results.

+3. Mousef is a business analyst at Adventure Works who wants to create a new model by extending the sales dataset, which is delivered by IT.
+Mousef wants to add a new table of census population data sourced from a web page.
+Which model framework should Mousef use?
+=  A composite model would comprise a DirectQuery source group containing the sales dataset tables, and an import source group containing the imported web page data.